ton-community/ton-docs/docs/develop/smart-contracts/security/things-to-focus.md

 ### 12. Keep track of the flaws in code execution

-Unlike Solidity where it's up to you to set methods visibility, in the case of Func, the visibility is restricted in a more intricate way either by showing errors or by `if` statements.
+Unlike Solidity where it's up to you to set methods visibility, in the case of FunC, the visibility is restricted in a more intricate way either by showing errors or by `if` statements.

 ### 13. Keep an eye on gas before sending bounced messages